 Note: The e-Portfolio is graded on a Pass/Fail (P/F) basis.
 The e-Portfolio assignment must be passed in order to pass this course.

 Rubrics will be embedded within the gradebook (except for the Discussion Forum rubric.)
 These rubrics are used to aid in the grading and evaluation of course assignments.
 See Course Calendar for due dates.

 Your grade in the course will be determined as follows:

-All assignments will receive a numerical grade of 0–100.
+All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows:

-To succeed in this course, take the following first steps.
+To succeed in this course, take the following first steps:

 Consider the following study tip for success.